charwakDongre/Aarogya-sahayak/README.md

 # Bit-N-Build: Around the World 2025 Submission - Hacktronics

 ## 🚀 Project Overview
-This repository contains the submission for the **Bit-N-Build: Around the World 2025 Hackathon** by **Hacktronics**.
-The project integrates a **React frontend** with a **Flask backend** to deliver a scalable and efficient solution for [insert your project purpose here, e.g., "healthcare management in rural areas"].
+This repository contains the submission for the Bit-N-Build: Around the World 2025 Hackathon by Hacktronics.
+The project, named Aarogya Sahayak, integrates a React frontend with a Flask backend to deliver a scalable and efficient solution for medical treatment in rural places.

+The goal of Aarogya Sahayak is to bridge the gap in healthcare accessibility by providing a platform that connects patients in rural areas with healthcare professionals, tracks vitals, and manages reminders for medical treatments.
 ---

 ## 🛠️ Tech Stack